PEX DIRECT LLC

 Direct From The Manufacturer

-PEX has one simple priority.
-YOU.
+PEX Direct is a custom manufacturer of pex tubing.
+Our Ultra-Pex is the best in the industry.
 We are in business to satisfy you the customer.
 We offer PEX tubing cut to any length, no cut charge, free shipping, same day shipping, at the best possible pricing anywhere.
-PEX Direct only supplies the highest grade quality PEX Tubing.
-Our Tubing is manufactured in the USA to ASTM standards.
-PEX Direct was started to source PEX tubing to you the customer, direct from the manufacture.
-We stock all the products we offer in our PA warehouse.
-So rest assured when you order, you will get your order fast every time!
+PEX Direct was started to source PEX tubing to you the customer, direct from us the manufacture.

 New To PEX Tubing?
 SEE THE BENEFITS: